18F/analytics-standards/faq.md

 ### What is the difference between 18F Google Analytics and the Digital Analytics Program (DAP)?

 The [Digital Analytics Program](http://www.digitalgov.gov/services/dap/) and 18F Google Analytics are different services with two distinct code snippets.
+The Analytics Guild strongly encourages participation in both services.

 ##### Digital Analytics Program
 The [Digital Analytics Program](http://www.digitalgov.gov/services/dap/) is a shared service available to all federal agencies to provides website analytics.
 DAP both offers a fully functional analytics service to agencies but also integrates with a cross-government combined analytics dashboard.
 Staff at participating agencies are able to access the full, government-wide data.